Kettlebells: Your First Workout

 The basic movements of kettlebell training ignite the entire posterior chain, which are those muscles of the back-side of your body, like the glutes (butt), hamstrings and lower back.
 These backside muscles improve our upright posture and athletic functions of running, jumping and throwing activities.

 Therefore, for most people, most of the time, kettlebells offer everything you'd ever want for a functionally fit and proportioned, lean physique, plus work capacity.

-Above - Moi yet again, with Steve Cotter on the left in London and Steve Maxwell on the right, handing me my KB certificate.
-I also hosted a Steve Cotter here in Swindon a few years back now..
+Above - Moi yet again, with Steve Cotter on the left in London (who I also hosted locally here in Swindon a few years back) and Steve Maxwell on the right, handing me my KB certificate in Liverpool.

 Steve Maxwell, who I have trained and certified under through all types of training as well as kettles, was the FIRST coach who introduced them to the USA and also coaches like Steve Cotter who was voted one of the 100 Fittest men on the planet set up the IKFF which is the International Kettlebell & Fitness Federation which is more about Kettlebell Sport/Competition.
 So, What are Kettlebells?

 Kettles are a large cast-iron ball-shaped weight with a single handle.

 Listen up Comrade, they started out in Russia and were used by the Russian Military and came to prominence when Pavel Tsatsouline, a Russian fitness instructor/sports scientist starting bringing out his kettlebell DVD's, of which I have quite a few, and he always calls me 'Comrade' when instructing through the DVD's ;)